larsz-o/wisdompets/README.md

 # Wisdom Pets
-A Django pet adoption application
+A Django web application to display fake pets for fake adoptions

+## Built With
+* Django
+* SQLite
+* JavaScript
+* Python